Areas of Expertise

 Research Interests and Current Projects

 Dr. Pica works collaboratively with teachers, administrators, students, and alumni on questions that explore the interface of theory and practice in language learning and teaching.
-Her current questions address the interface between language learning processses and outcomes and subject matter content learning, as she examines and compares explicit, implicit, and incidental approaches to drawing learners' attention to grammatical features, their communicative applications, and academic functions as they read and discuss subject matter content.
-Her findings have identified ways in which each approach plays a role in assisting language learning without interrupting content learning, and have been applied to the design, implementation, and dissemination of a collection of classroom activities, research instruments, and templates for replication and customization by teachers and researchers.
+Her current research addresses approaches to the integration of language learning and subject content learning in classroom instruction, materials, and curricula.
+Her studies are carried out in language classes, taught by Master’s and doctoral students, that she offers to participants from the local community.
+Together with these students, Dr. Pica compares explicit, implicit, and incidental approaches to guiding participants’ to attend to grammatical features, their communicative applications, and academic functions as they read and discuss subject matter content.
+Her findings have identified ways in which each approach plays a role in assisting language learning without interrupting content learning.
+They have been applied to the design, implementation, and dissemination of a collection of classroom activities, research instruments, and templates for teachers and researchers.
 Replication of Dr. Pica's most recent study, with doctoral student Jiyoon Lee, is underway at a university in Malaysia, under the direction of doctoral alumnus Ismail Shah.

 Selected Publications